-After enough steps, we reach a subdivision of the plane into closed, connected and interior disjoint regions that contain at most $\lceil\varepsilon^2n\rceil$ vertices of $G$ each.
+After enough steps, we reach a subdivision of the plane into closed, connected and interior disjoint regions, each of which contains at most $\lceil\varepsilon^2n\rceil$ vertices of $G$.
 These regions will be referred to as \textit{fundamental regions} from now on.
-The number of fundamental regions is clearly $O(1/\varepsilon^2)$, but we also require an upper bound on the total number of incidences between their boundaries and the edges of $G$ in the drawing.
-This quantity is at most twice the sum of the numbers of nodes in $C_0'$ and each of the $C_i''$'s.
-The counting argument below is similar to the one used in the proof of Corollary 5 from~\cite{untangling}.
+An important feature of above procedure that will prove useful later on is that each connected component of the boundary of a region $R_j$ contains one of the $C_i''$'s in its entirety (possibly, but not necessarily, $C_j''$ itself).
+The number of fundamental regions is clearly $O(1/\varepsilon^2)$, but we also require an upper bound on the total number of intersections between their boundaries and the edges of $G$ in the drawing.
+A quick inspection of the subdivision process reveals that this quantity is at most twice the sum of the numbers of nodes in $C_0'$ and in each of the $C_i''$'s.
+The counting argument that is used below to bound this quantity is similar to the one from the proof of Corollary 5 in~\cite{untangling}.